 The Best?
 Well, even my hubby that doesn’t like seafood loves this salmon!
 Fresh salmon is glazed with layers of flavor before being grilled in foil until it is flaky tender.
 This is the only recipe for fish I’ve ever seen him enjoy, and even request!
-Served with brown rice & grilled zucchini, this is the perfect summer meal!
+There are a lot of gluten-free salmon recipes out there, but we sure think this is the best!

 I enjoyed eating a variety of seafood growing up, whether it was lobster or shrimp at my favorite restaurant, catfish from the store, or fresh caught Rainbow Trout from a lake on a family camping trip.
 In college, I became friends with a number of people that were from Alaska and all worked in the fishing industry in the summer.
 That is the first time I can remember eating salmon, and I liked it.
 It helps when you are introduced to a food by people that have cooked it a lot!

 Fast forward a few years and my dear friend Corey had my hubby and I over for dinner and served this salmon.
 I was skeptical, because I am NOT a mayo lover.
 My hubby was skeptical, because he is NOT a salmon lover.
 This dish won us both over!
 We’ve adapted it just a bit over the years and declare it perfect every time we serve it, which isn’t often enough, according to my 9 year-old!

 Yes.
 Salmon is naturally gluten-free, as is all fresh fish.
 As with all seafood and meats, it’s a matter of what is added during marinading or cooking.
 Many times, people will add soy sauce in their marinade for salmon.
 This recipe does not use any soy sauce or other gluten-containing ingredients.